 Snow falls at Disneyland Resort at the following times and locations:

 - Grizzly Peak in California Adventure Park not showing during 2023 season. s

 now falls frequently throughout the evening and night.
 Take a stroll through this backcountry area and enjoy a nearly empty park with magical snow falling.
 Watch closely and you’ll see the snow fall at Disneyland Resort in this video, and what’s even more fun is listening to everyone’s reaction.

 - “it’s a small world” Holliday in Fantasyland during the finale of “Believe. . . in Holiday Magic” fireworks each night, weather permitting, see note on Main Street for details.

 - Main Street, U.S.A. in Disneyland Park during the finale of “Believe. . . in Holiday Magic” fireworks each night, weather permitting.
-Fireworks were cancelled 2 of the nights I was there, but they still did a magical snowfall here with music and projections.
-Don’t rush home if they announce fireworks have been cancelled.
+Even if fireworks are canceled, you can still expect magical snowfall here with music and projections.
+Don’t rush home if they announce fireworks have been canceled.
 On that same note, don’t wait to view fireworks until the last night of your vacation, give yourself as many opportunities to see this beautiful display as you can.

 - Rivers of America in Disneyland Park during the finale of “Believe. . . in Holiday Magic” fireworks each night, weather permitting, see note on Main Street for details.

 “it’s a small world” gets a holiday makeover during the Christmas season at Disneyland Resort, Transforming into “it’s a small world” for the holidays.
 If you come to Disneyland regularly, you know it’s a small world is a great place to escape the heat and get in on that air-conditioned ride.